phanibhushanksa/phanibhushanksa/README.md

 - 👋 Hi, I’m Srinivasa Kolla (Phani)
-- 👀 I’m interested in solving real world problems with the help of Data
+- 👀 I’m interested in solving real-world problems with the help of Data
-- 🌱 I’m currently working as a Data Science intern at Anthem Health Care
+- 🌱 I’m a Senior Data Scientist at Elevance Health.
-- 💞️ I’m looking Fall 2021 Internships and Full time opportunities starting January 2022.
 - 📫 Please reach me at bhushankolla@usf.edu

 <!---